Characters of the Marvel Cinematic Universe: A–L: Howard the Duck

+Curtis Hoyle

+Curtis Hoyle (portrayed by Jason R. Moore) is a close friend of Frank Castle and former U.S. Navy SARC, who became the leader of a therapy group after losing the lower part of his left leg in combat.

+As of 2025, the character has appeared in one project: the Marvel Television series The Punisher (2017–2019).
+He will return in the untitled Punisher television special (2026) for Disney+.

 I

 Ikaris

 Ikaris (portrayed by Richard Madden) is an Eternal who can fly and project cosmic energy beams from his eyes.
 He also has superhuman strength and durability.
 Throughout history, Ikaris was Sersi's romantic partner before leaving her thousands of years ago.
-In 2024, after discovering that the Eternal's leader Ajak plans to stop the Emergence, Ikaris feeds her to the Deviants before reuniting with the rest of the Eternals on Earth, betraying the team in order to uphold Arishem's instructions.
+In 2024, after discovering that the Eternals' leader Ajak plans to stop the Emergence, Ikaris feeds her to the Deviants before reuniting with the rest of the Eternals on Earth, betraying the team to uphold Arishem's instructions.
 However, he is unable to bring himself to kill Sersi, and joins his fellow Eternals to form the Uni-Mind and stop the Emergence of Tiamut.
 Guilt-ridden, Ikaris commits suicide by flying into the Sun.

-Madden described the relationship between Ikaris and Sersi as having "a deep level of romance," and they are "two opposing sides of how they connect with the world," referencing Sersi's growing love for humanity compared to Ikaris' indifference.
-Madden sought to portray the character in a way that would not come across as being "bored of everything."
-Director Chloé Zhao was influenced by Zack Snyder's interpretation of Superman in Man of Steel (2013) for its authenticity and realness.
+Madden described the relationship between Ikaris and Sersi as having "a deep level of romance", and they are "two opposing sides of how they connect with the world", referencing Sersi's growing love for humanity compared to Ikaris's indifference.
+Madden sought to portray the character in a way that would not come across as being "bored of everything".
+Director Chloé Zhao was influenced by Zack Snyder's interpretation of Superman in the film Man of Steel (2013) for its authenticity and realness.